X

 Register for free now

-| Medication | Why it suppresses appetite | What helps |
+| Medication | Why it suppresses the appetite | What helps |

 |---|---|---|

-| Metformin | Nausea and loss of appetite especially in the first few weeks — the most common side effect | Take with food; increase dose slowly |
+| Metformin | Nausea and loss of appetite especially in the first weeks – the most common side effect | Take with food, titrate up slowly |

-| Semaglutide (Ozempic/Wegovy) | Deliberately suppresses hunger via GLP-1 receptors in the brain — can sometimes be too strong | If appetite suppression is excessive: adjust dose with doctor |
+| Semaglutide (Ozempic/Wegovy) | Dampens the feeling of hunger specifically via GLP-1 receptors in the brain – can turn out too strong | If the appetite suppression is too strong: adjust the dose |

-| Iron supplements | Nausea and stomach upset suppress appetite | Take with orange juice, not on an empty stomach |
+| Iron preparations | Nausea and stomach complaints suppress the appetite | Take with orange juice, not on an empty stomach |

-| Citalopram, escitalopram | Appetite suppression particularly in the first few weeks | Usually resolves after 2–4 weeks |
+| Citalopram, escitalopram | Appetite suppression especially in the first weeks | Usually normalises after 2–4 weeks |

-| Chemotherapy agents | Severe loss of appetite is a common side effect | Discuss supportive therapy with your oncologist |
+| Chemotherapy agents | Severe loss of appetite as a common side effect | Discuss supportive therapy with the oncologist |